axiros/docutools/docs/conda.md

 - have those installable as **non root** user.

-## Details

 All is under one path prefix, definable at *install* (not build) time.

+Language specific virtual environments are fully supported:

+Python itself is just a conda binary like any other, subsequently allowing to use pip within a conda environment - as well as e.g. npm for javascript dependencies.

+## Homebrew "on Steroids"

 Conda is more like [homebrew](https://brew.sh/) than it is like pip, but w/o the hard dependency on `/usr/local/bin` - incl. the permissions hassle.

 Means, you can have many homebrew trees, per user, within one filesystem.

 !!! dev "Mechanics"